About the course

 For researchers taking the course for credit, the final score will be tabulated as follows:

 - Practical Worksheet 10% x 4

 Suggested class structure (1.5 hr class)

-- Open ended discussion on the topic.
+- Part 2: Open ended discussion on the topic.
 Conversation starters may come from concept check questions on the topic or presentation on newer developments in the field.